SwiftGL/swiftgl.github.io/learn/01-transformations.md

 Then we multiply our vector by the transformation matrix and output the result.
 If we still remember how matrix translation works then the resulting vector should be (1+1,0+1,0+0) which is (2,1,0).
 This snippet of code will print that vector if all is well.

-You'll find that some math functions are under `SGLMath` and others are not.
+You'll find that some math functions are prefixed `SGLMath.` and others are not.
 Functions like `SGLMath.translate` are not part of the shader language specification.
 Functions like `mix()` are available in both Swift and shaders.
 {: .alert .alert-info}

 Let's do something more interesting and scale and rotate the container object from the previous tutorial.
 First we'll rotate the container by 90 degrees counter-clockwise.
 Then we scale it by 0.5, thus making it twice as small.
 Let's create the transformation matrix first: